statisticalbiotechnology/dsbook/dsbook/supervised/regularization.md

 Where:
 - $\lambda$ again controls the regularization strength.
-- The absolute value penalty leads to **sparse models**, meaning that LASSO can perform **feature selection** by setting some coefficients to zero.
+- The absolute value penalty leads to **sparse models**, meaning that LASSO can perform **feature selection** by setting some parameters to zero.

 LASSO is particularly useful when we have many features, as it can identify and retain only the most important ones.